Stacia Martin-Hernandez (2009/10 Hatfield Fellow) and Kurt Schrader

 The Grand Ronde Tribe is proud to invest in the development of tomorrow’s Native American leaders through the Hatfield Fellowship.

-Applicants are required to submit an application, detailed resume, personal statement, three letters of reference and a CDIB.
+Applicants are required to submit an application, detailed resume, personal statement, three letters of reference and a CIB.

 Qualifications & Application Details Hatfield Fellowship FAQs